reboot0-de/se-tools/README.md

 However, none of these will offer support via personal/direct messages.

-Not for support questions, but you could also follow me on my socials ([Twitter](https://twitter.com/reboot0), [Twitch](https://twitch.tv/reboot0)) to stay up-to-date.
+If you found a more critical or urgent bug you can also add me on Discord under @reboot0

 ## Building
 In most cases, you just want to include the already compiled file without needing to build anything.

 If you modified or added some code and want to recompile the output, you can use the following npm scripts:

-- `npm run "generate docs"` - Generates & updates the documentation pages (locally).
+- `yarn jsdoc` or `npm run "jsdoc"` - Generates & updates the documentation pages (locally).
-- `npm run "build"` - Recompiles and minifies the modules to the final `dist/se-tools.min.js` JavaScript file.
+- `yarn build` or `npm run "build"` - Recompiles and minifies the modules to the final `dist/se-tools.min.js` JavaScript file.

-## 3rd-Party Libraries
-We use a modified version of the [clean-jsdoc-theme](https://github.com/ankitskvmdam/clean-jsdoc-theme) to generate and style the documentation.

-It's located under ``jsdoc/template`` and is not installed as npm package.
-(But 'jsdoc' is)

-The template is a good starting point, but far from perfect.
-I'll update that as well over time.